-Social Security Reforms That Sparked Violent Unrest In Nicaragua Reportedly Canceled
+Nicaragua's President Withdraws Social Security Reforms That Sparked Violent Unrest

 On Sunday, Pope Francis called the bloodshed in Nicaragua "useless" and called for a peaceful resolution "with a sense of responsibility."

-The U.S. State Department is calling for calm in the country, saying in a statement "We condemn the violence and the excessive force used by police and others against civilians."
+The U.S. State Department is calling for calm in the country, saying in a statement, "We condemn the violence and the excessive force used by police and others against civilians."